-Multi-agent path finding is the problem of navigating multiple agents from their current locations to their goal locations in such a way that there are no collisions between the agents.
+Multi-agent path finding is the problem of navigating multiple agents, located in a graph, from their current locations to their goal locations in such a way that there are no collisions between the agents.
 The classical definition of the problem assumes that the set of agents is unchangeable, and that the distances in the graph are homogeneous.